spacemeshos/protocol/transactions/01-overview.md

 - Nonce (8 bytes)
 - Signature (32 bytes)

 The transaction is signed using the private key corresponding to the sender's account.
 Note that the sender's address is not _explicitly_ included in the transaction.
-This is because it can be _implicitly derived_ from this signature (as described in the previous section).
+This is because it can be _implicitly derived_ from this signature (using ED25519 public key extraction, as described in the previous section).

 The total size of a transaction is 76 bytes.